DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/schedule.md

 - Use any of the effects we've learned so far: EQ, compression, reverb, delay
 - You can route your MIDI track to effects sends with the effects routing tab.

-> Project 4: [Drum Programming and Beatmaking](../projects/project-4-beats/) - DUE October ..th
+> Project 4: [Drum Programming and Beatmaking](../projects/project-4-beats/) - DUE October 23th
 <!--
 ## Wednesday